The following are answers to some of the most common questions about charging the Ford F-150 Lightning.

 What information do I need to provide to my licensed electrician for a home charging installation quote?

 Ford recommends working with Qmerit for your home charging installation needs.
 If you want to use your own qualified electrician, you can provide the Mobile Power Cord or Ford Charge Station Pro installation specification sheet to their electrician to support an installation quote.
-You will also have the option to purchase the Home Integration System from Qmerit (available in 2023).
+You will also have the option to purchase the Home Integration System from Qmerit (planned availability 2024).
 Visit the F-150 Lightning Charging page for more information.

 When can I start the home charging installation process?